MowGreen Guide – 21 Ways to Clean & Serene

 17. Fall Cleanup – We don’t use gas blowers, but with rakes and

 solar/green power charged battery blowers, we are competitive for cleanup.
 Making an area on your property to pile the debris can save alot of time and effort and make rich compost additive for your soil.
 Also consider using leaves as natural mulch in your beds rather than removing it and replacing with wood mulch.
+We always mow in mulch mode, so mulch mowing leaves can dramatically reduce the bulk and feed the soil, making fall cleanup a lot more productive.

 19. Hedging – We have solar/green power charged battery hedgers consistent with our mission and your sanity.